Release Process#

 Completion Steps#

-- Press Publish on the release once docs.rs build completes
+- Press Publish on the GitHub Release

 - Run

-./scripts/release-afterdoc.sh
+./scripts/release-afterdoc.sh NEW_VERSION

 to port the changed release notes into theCHANGELOG.md

-and push - Run
+and push tomain

 ./sync.sh